futureson/Covidpageviews/README.md

 COVID -19 has caused huge and important shifts in people’s lives due to the implementation of unprecedented non-pharmaceutical interventions, which in turn created challenges that did not only contain physical health but mental health as well.
 This fact has fostered an unforeseen effort to better identify how the pandemic extensively affects human needs and health concerns.

-Pageviews of Wikipedia, the world’s largest online encyclopedia, could reflect the major developments and shifts in people’s attention during the lifetime of this pandemic.
+Pageviews of **Wikipedia**, the world’s largest online encyclopedia, could reflect the major developments and shifts in people’s attention during the lifetime of this pandemic.
 It is critical to track the digital footprints above, which will empower governments to know what the public values thus better responding to potential public health emergencies in the future.

 # Our data
 {% include summary.html %}